-CPU Host/PCI/Spread Spec. : The mainboard is designed to set the CPU Host/PCI/ Spread clock via BIOS.
-This item allows you to select the CPU Host, PCI and Spread clock speed by "Enter" key.
-"Default" means the CPU Host speed is auto detected.
+CPU Host/PCI/Spread Spec. : The mainboard is designed to set the CPU/PCI/Spd clock at jumperfree.
+This item allows you to select the CPU Host, PCI speed and Spd clock speed by "Enter" key.
+If "Default" means system will auto dectect the CPU speed for either 100 or 133MHz.
+The default is Default.